 The modules for this MA have been specifically developed for postgraduate study, allowing you to study the themes and issues at an advanced level.
 You will be taught through a combination of hands-on workshops, lectures and seminars.

-You'll be based in the Department of Social Policy and Social Work on Campus West.
+You'll be based in the Department of Social Policy and Social Work in the Church Lane Building on Campus West.
 Most of your teaching will take place in Alcuin College or other nearby locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Your assessment will be continuous and based mainly on essays and reports.
 You will receive written feedback on all assessed work.

 You'll complete a 15,000-20,000 word dissertation as part of your own specialist research project.
 You'll also have the opportunity to present your research as it progresses to a wider audience as part of our dissertation workshops.

 The MA in Global Crime and Justice develops the skills that employers need in a number of areas, especially criminal justice, crime policy analysis and research methods from a global perspective.
 You'll also find you develop transferable skills that will allow you to progress to different career areas or to continue your studies at PhD level.

 |Undergraduate degree||2:1 or equivalent|